JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 *** Usage ***

 Suppose that the craft is "FlightModels\[Model].opt".
-To create s-foils, create a file named "FlightModels\[Model]SFoils.txt".
+To create s-foils, create a file named "FlightModels\[Model]SFoils.txt" or create a section named "[SFoils]" in "FlightModels\[Model].ini".
 If the file does not exist, default values are used (S-Foils for XWing, BWing, and Shuttle).
 The format is a line per mesh: mesh index, angle, closing speed, opening speed.